AFib and Swelling

 Swelling of the hands, feet, or other parts of your body can occur due to many health issues.
-If you have atrial fibrillation, your irregular heartbeat may make your heart pump less effectively.
+If you have atrial fibrillation (AFib), your irregular heartbeat may make your heart pump less effectively.
 This may result in swelling of your hands, feet, or other body parts.
+So, what is the exact connection between AFib and swelling?

 Where Can Swelling Occur?